-Once a student has been admitted, WVU Tech will issue a I-20 to obtain a Student Visa.
+Once a student has been admitted and submitted the required financial documentation, WVU will issue a I-20 to obtain a Student Visa.
 WVU Tech cannot guarantee that you will be able to receive your visa in enough time to start classes if you are admitted close to or on the deadline date.
 Contact your local consulate/embassy for visa processing timelines.